Skip to main content

 Range is listed as Short / Medium / Long.

-Extreme Range is up to 4× Long Range.
+Extreme Range is up to 4x Long Range.

-For rough real-world distance, multiply each range bracket by 2.5.
+As a rough real-world estimate, multiply each range bracket by 2.5.

-Rate of Fire
+Rate of Fire (RoF)

-Rate of Fire is the number of shots the weapon may fire in a single action.
-Each shot gets its own skill die, usually Shooting.
+Rate of Fire is the number of shots a weapon may fire with one action.

 Reach

-A weapon with Reach 1 can strike 1 inch away.
-A weapon with Reach 2 can strike 2 inches away.
+A weapon with Reach 1 may strike a target 1 inch away.

-Weapons without Reach strike only adjacent targets.
+Weapons without Reach may attack only adjacent targets.

 Reaction Fire